ballerina-platform/module-ballerinax-wso2.mi/README.md

 }
 ```

-Ballerina function that contains `@mi:ConnectorInfo` annotation maps with a component in Ballerina connector.
+Ballerina function that contains `@mi:ConnectorInfo` annotation maps with an operation in the Ballerina connector.

 ### Generate the module